raddinet/raddi-redist-windows/README.md

 4. Copy all .dll files into directory with your raddi executables
 5. Done

-Packages required to install (exe), and libraries (dll) required to be copied into directory RADDI installation

 ## NOTE

 This all will be automatically handled by installer in the future.

-## Requirements
+## OS Version Requirements

-Windows Vista or later.
-On Windows XP use **portable** build.
+DLLs here have required subsystem version number patched to support Windows XP.
+Normally compiled liblzma.dll and libsodium.dll require Windows Vista.